Varuncv1/Power-Control-Systems-Using-Linalgebra/README.md

 The Newton–Raphson formulation in the code aligns with the standard derivation and methodology discussed in Monticelli’s work on power system state estimation and load flow analysis.

+# Stochastic Subspace Identification for Power System Stability

+## What the code does

+The provided Python code (`ssi_cva_power.py`) implements **stochastic subspace identification (SSI)** using the canonical variate algorithm (CVA) for power systems.
+It processes time-series measurement data (e.g., generator powers, bus voltages) under small random load variations to identify critical oscillatory modes.
+These identified modes are then used to compute a **stability index (SISI)** that predicts the proximity of the system to oscillatory instability without requiring large disturbances.

+---

+## The linear algebra method we are solving

+The algorithm is based on **subspace identification techniques**, which make heavy use of:

+* **Block Hankel matrices** to organize past and future measured outputs.
+* **QR factorization and Singular Value Decomposition (SVD)** to extract system order and dominant modes.
+* **Least-squares solutions** for estimating state-space matrices ($A_d, C$).

+At its core, the method reduces to repeatedly applying SVD to projection matrices to determine the system’s modal content and then computing eigenvalues of the identified state matrix.
+These eigenvalues are used to evaluate damping ratios and predict Hopf bifurcation points.

+---

+## The paper this implementation is based on

+This implementation is based on the paper:

+**Hassan Ghasemi, Claudio Cañizares, and Ali Moshref (2006).** *Oscillatory Stability Limit Prediction Using Stochastic Subspace Identification.* IEEE Transactions on Power Systems.
+Accepted September 2005【47†revised.dvi】.

+The paper introduces the use of stochastic subspace identification with CVA to extract critical modes directly from measured ambient signals and defines a **System Identification Stability Index (SISI)** for online stability monitoring.